winchestercyclingcharter/winchestercyclingcharter.github.io/faqs.md

 permalink: /faqs
 ---

+### Why should Winchester enable more people to cycle?

-> Enabling cycling will help Winchester tackle its challenges of pollution, congestion and unhealthy lifestyles.
+Enabling cycling will help Winchester tackle its challenges of pollution, congestion and unhealthy lifestyles.

-> A comprehensive, convenient and connected network of cycle infrastructure enables people to choose cycling as the safe, natural choice for a large proportion of everyday journeys.
+A comprehensive, convenient and connected network of cycle infrastructure enables people to choose cycling as the safe, natural choice for a large proportion of everyday journeys.
 This frees up road space for essential car journeys.